I found this entry, in my StatCounter log. How did this person get access to my blog?

 - What do you see?

-Similar to the problem with phantom visitors reading a private blog, this may not be an issue to concern you.
+Similar to the problem with phantom visitors reading a private blog, or maybe seeing your email address where other people can see it, or even porn sites linking to your blog, this may not be an issue to concern you.
 Calm down, and get back to work.